Estafet-LTD/estafet-microservices-scrum/README.md

 ### Prerequisites
 Please review the prerequisites below before continuing with the deployment steps:

+#### OpenShift

+There are three ways of installing OpenShift on a laptop for development:

+* Use Minishift (See The [MINISHIFT.md](https://github.com/Estafet-LTD/estafet-microservices-scrum/blob/master/MINISHIFT.md).
+* "oc cluster up (See this [Medium article](https://medium.com/@fabiojose/working-with-oc-cluster-up-a052339ea219 "Medium article"))
+* Install OKD on your laptop (see this [YouTube video](https://youtu.be/ZkFIozGY0IA) "YouTube video")

 #### Ansible
 Ansible is installed as a linux application, but it is possible to install it on Windows 10 and Mac OS X machines.